 The FCC is a compendium of internationally recognized standards for the purity and identity of food ingredients.
-It features about 1,100 monographs, including food-grade chemicals, processing aids, foods (such as vegetable oils, fructose, whey, and amino acids), flavoring agents, vitamins, and functional food ingredients (such as lycopene, olestra, and short chain fructooligosaccharides).
+It features over 1,200 monographs, including food-grade chemicals, processing aids, foods (such as vegetable oils, fructose, whey, and amino acids), flavoring agents, vitamins, and functional food ingredients (such as lycopene, olestra, and short chain fructooligosaccharides).

-Food production, from "farm to fork" is a long, increasingly globalized, complicated process, and the vulnerabilities are increasingly scrutinized by government, retailers, and consumers.
+Food production, from "farm to fork" is a long, ever more globalized, complicated process, and potential vulnerabilities regarding the integrity of food ingredients are increasingly scrutinized by government, retailers, and consumers.
 FCC plays a key role in two ways: by helping to limit the introduction of potential problems at the ingredients level, as well as by being a widely acknowledged yardstick in the daily interactions of buying and selling food ingredients in the global marketplace.
 FCC standards are recognized around the world by regulatory agencies, food processors, and ingredients suppliers.